 - periodic payment for services performed as an employee before retirement; - periodic and lump-sum payments from an IRA or from an HR-10 (Keogh) plan, but not payments derived from contributions made after retirement; - lump-sum payment from an HR-10 (Keogh) plan, but only if the federal Form 4972 is not used.
-Do not include the part of the payment that was derived from contributions made after retirement; - distributions of benefits from a cafeteria plan (IRC section 125) or a qualified cash or deferred profit sharing or stock bonus plan (IRC section 401(k)) but not distributions derived from contributions made after you retired.

-S-2 Certain investment income from U.S. government agencies - If the estate or trust included in its federal taxable income any interest or dividend income on bonds or securities of any United States authority, commission or instrumentality that is exempt from state income taxes under federal laws, then include that income on line 65.
+Do not include the part of the payment that was derived from contributions made after retirement; - distributions of benefits from a cafeteria plan (IRC section 125) or a qualified cash or deferred profit sharing or stock bonus plan (IRC section 401(k)) but not distributions derived from contributions made after you retired. - S-2 Certain investment income from U.S. government agencies - If the estate or trust included in its federal taxable income any interest or dividend income on bonds or securities of any United States authority, commission or instrumentality that is exempt from state income taxes under federal laws, then include that income on line 69.
 If the estate or trust is uncertain whether a particular federal bond or security is exempt from state income tax, contact the New York State Tax Department at the number on the back cover of these instructions.

-S-3 Pensions of New York State and local governments and federal government - If a decedent received any pension or distributions from a pension plan that represents a return of contributions in a year prior to retirement, as an officer, employee, or beneficiary of an officer or employee of:
+- S-3 Pensions of New York State and local governments and federal government decedent received any pension or distributions from a pension plan that represents a return of contributions in a year prior to retirement, as an officer, employee, or beneficiary of an officer or employee of: - New York State which includes: - State and City University of New York and New York State Education Department employees who belong to the Optional Retirement Program; - Manhattan and Bronx Surface Transit Operating Authority (MABSTOA); and that was included in federal taxable income; then include this amount on line 69.

+Long Island Railroad Company

-- New York State (including State and City University of New York and New York State Education Department employees who belong to the Optional Retirement Program) and local governments within the state that was included in the estate or trusts federal taxable income; - The United States, its territories or possessions, political subdivisions of these territories or possessions, the District of Columbia or any agency or instrumentality of any of the above (including the military) that was included in federal taxable income;
+- Local governments within the state

+- The United States, its territories or possessions, political subdivisions of these territories or possessions, the District of Columbia or any agency or instrumentality of any of the above (including the military)